kenshoo/Fallwizard/README.md

 * Automatically inject a Spring Security UserDetails object into REST methods using Dropwizard's `@Auth` annotation.

 ## Changelog

+#### Relase 0.8.1.0

+* We changed our versioning scheme to track the version of dropwizard that we're compiling against (currently 0.8.1)
+* We've updated our Spring IO Platform dependency to 1.1.2.RELEASE
+* Cleaned up our gradle build script
+* Compiled against JDK 1.7 instead of 1.8 to support folks still on JDK 1.7

 #### Release 2.0.2